 Most photos are available for licensing, please contact Britain Express image library.

 About Kirkharle Hall

-Address: Kirkharle Courtyard, Kirkwhelpington, Tyne and Wear, England, NE19 2PE
+Address: Kirkharle Courtyard, Kirkwhelpington, Northumberland, England, NE19 2PE

 Attraction Type: Historic Building